yurt-page/Kankun_KK-SP3/README.md

 ### Using native protocol
+[!WARNING]
-**NOTE:** This is not recommended.
+> This is not recommended and may not work anymore.
+> Please let us know if this works and improve the instructions.

 You may try to control a Kankun Plug using the stock protocol, no hacks.
 * [Kankun controller](https://github.com/0x00string/kankuncontroller) a Python app
-* [Kankun plug gist for MacOS (OSX)](https://gist.github.com/oscarmorrison/6ebd9344e16448121ef4a5cdea1427b4) Python script using native protocol
+* [Kankun plug gist for MacOS (OSX)](https://gist.github.com/oscarmorrison/6ebd9344e16448121ef4a5cdea1427b4) a Python script using native protocol
-  Please let us know if this works and improve the instructions.

 ## Flashing to OpenWrt firmware
+[!WARNING]
+> Unless you really need it don't do this.

 The original firmware is very outdated, and the Dropbear SSH server on it has some security vulnerability.

 Flashing stock OpenWrt from the shell using sysupgrade works fine.